sensible-hq/sensible-api-js/README.md

 Get an account at [sensible.so](https://app.sensible.so/register) if you don't have one already.

-To initialize the dependency, paste the following code into your `index.mjs` file and replace `YOUR_API_KEY` with your [API key](https://app.sensible.so/account/):
+To initialize the SDK, paste the following code into your `index.mjs` file and replace `YOUR_API_KEY` with your [API key](https://app.sensible.so/account/):

 ```node
 const sensible = new SensibleSDK(YOUR_API_KEY);
 ```

-**Note** In production ensure you secure your API key, for example as a GitHub secret.
+**Note:** Ensure you secure your API key in production, for example as a GitHub secret.

 ## Quickstart